chuboe/idempiere-installation-script/README.md

 All that power is of no good to you unless you can easily make use of it.
 This project and the [ERP Academy](http://erp-academy.chuckboecking.com) make open source ERP available to more organizations.
 You can provide open source ERP to your team for about $3 per user per month (the cost of hosting).
 This is true whether you are supporting a team of 2 or 200,

 #Installation
-To install all components of iDempiere on a single new Ubuntu 14.04 server, simply copy and paste the below line and hit enter.
+To install all components of iDempiere on a single new Ubuntu 14.04 server, simply copy and paste the below line, change the -p password, and hit enter.
 The script will do all the rest.
-After about 8 minutes, iDempiere will appear on port 8080 of your machine.
-NOTE: Please change the password before hitting enter.
+After about 8 minutes, iDempiere will appear on your machine.

 ```
 #!bash